Aircloak/aircloak/air/docs/content/configuration.md

 The final two parameters `certfile` and `keyfile` are optional.
 They are used to specify the certificate and key for the HTTPS interface.
 If these parameters are provided, you will also need to put the corresponding files in the same folder as the `config.json` file.
 Once you do that, the site will accept HTTPS traffic as well as HTTP traffic.
 If you omit these parameters, the site will only accept HTTP traffic.

 The ports on which the site will listen are hardcoded.
 HTTP traffic is served via port 8080, while HTTPS is served via 8443.
-As explained in the [Installation guide](installation.md#insights-air), you can use Docker port mapping option to expose these ports.
+As explained in the [Installation guide](installation.md#insights-air), you can use Docker port mapping option to decide which of these two ports you want to expose, and to choose different port numbers on the host server.

 We strongly suggest to use only HTTPS for communication between the clients (browsers) and the server (the Insights Air component).
 Otherwise, the security of the system might be compromised.

 ### Insights Air PostgreSQL interface configuration

-This part of the configuration allows you to instruct the Insights Air component to act as a PostgreSQL server.
-This can be useful when you want to query the system from third party tools, such as Tableau.
+This part of the configuration allows you to instruct the Insights Air component to accept requests over the PostgreSQL wire protocol.
+If this is configured, Insights Air can be queried from client applications which understand this protocol, such as Tableau.

 The configuration consists of the following parameters: